-I view my coaching role as purely a navigator.
-I'll show you a good path and give you pros and cons of various decisions, but you are still the captain of your ship, and I'll support however I can!
+I view my coaching role as an educator and navigator.
+I'll show you an optimal path and give you pros and cons of various decisions, but you are still the captain of your ship, and I'll support however I can!

 I never make any artificial limits, 'levels' of coaching or anything like that.
 However I can help you, I will!
 Communication, training plan adjustments – it's all unlimited.
 Need to text for urgent plan adjustments?
 Do it!
 Want to have an in-depth Zoom chat prior to your big race?
 Let's go!

 I'm also happy to chat about anything that you think will help you.
 Some things I've talked about with athletes: gear, nutrition, exercise physiology, long-term planning. motivation, psychology, how to get more involved in the running community, nutrition basics, how to get a sponsor or ambassadorship, how to quit your job and become self-employed... and lots more.